OpenMS

 The command line parameters of this tool are:

-MapAlignerPoseClustering -- Corrects retention time distortions between maps using a pose clustering approach
+MapAlignerPoseClustering -- Corrects retention time distortions between maps using a pose clustering approach.

 Full documentation: http://www.openms.de/doxygen/nightly/html/TOPP_MapAlignerPoseClustering.html